Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces I

-{\bf{Step 1.--}} First, we blow-up the singularities of the curve $\partial Y_0= Y_0\smallsetminus \U_0$ to get a boundary that is a normal crossing divisor.
+{\bf{Step 1.--}} First, we blow-up the singularities of the curve $\partial Y_0$ which are not simple nodes to get a boundary that is a normal crossing divisor.
 This replaces the surface $Y_0$ by a new one, still denoted $Y_0$.
 This modification adds new components to the boundary $\partial Y_0$ but does not change the fact that $\Gamma_0$ acts by pseudo-automorphisms on $\U_0$.
 Let $\ell_0$ be the number of irreducible components of $Y_0\smallsetminus\U_0$.